SandyYuan/astro-rag/README.md

-# Astronomy Chatbot: Professor Risa Wechsler (Gemini Version)
+# Academic Research Assistant: Professor-Specific Chatbot

-A specialized chatbot that emulates Professor Risa Wechsler, using her research papers as a knowledge base with Retrieval-Augmented Generation (RAG) powered by Google's Gemini AI models.
+A specialized chatbot system that emulates academic professors, using their research papers as a knowledge base with Retrieval-Augmented Generation (RAG) powered by Google's Gemini AI models.

 ## Project Overview

 This project builds a conversational AI system that:
-1. Collects research papers by Professor Risa Wechsler
+1. Collects research papers by a specific professor (currently using Risa Wechsler as an example)
 2. Processes these papers into a searchable knowledge base
-3. Uses RAG technology with Gemini to provide informed responses in the style of Professor Wechsler
+3. Uses RAG technology with Gemini to provide informed responses in the style of the professor
 4. Hosts the chatbot through a web interface

 ## Components

-- `paper_collector.py`: Tool to search and download papers by Professor Wechsler
+- `paper_collector.py`: Tool to search and download papers by a target professor
 - `rag_processor.py`: Processes papers and creates the vector database for RAG using Gemini embeddings
 - `chatbot.py`: Core chatbot implementation using Gemini and RAG
 - `app.py`: Web application to host the chatbot